alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 In production codebases, tests often benefit from small "peek" helpers or custom assertion methods, but sticking to the public API is fine for this article.

-If your `Result` type keeps its internals private, use `Match` to produce values for assertion:
+If your `Result` type keeps its internals private, use `Match` to unwrap the error for assertion.
+In a unit test, entering the success branch when you expected failure is a test failure, so throw immediately.

 ```csharp
 [Fact]